Pumps - Classifications

 - The Centrifugal Pump has varying flow depending on the system pressure or head

 - The Positive Displacement Pump has more or less a constant flow regardless of the system pressure or head.
-Positive Displacement pumps generally gives more pressure than Centrifugal Pump's.
+Positive Displacement pumps generally makes more pressure than Centrifugal Pump's.

 Capacity and Viscosity

-Another major difference between the pump types is the effect of viscosity on the capacity:
+Another major difference between the pump types is the effect of viscosity on capacity:

-Liquids with high viscosity fills the clearances of a Positive Displacement Pump causing a higher volumetric efficiency and a Positive Displacement Pump is better suited for high viscosity applications.
+Liquids with high viscosity fills the clearances of Positive Displacement Pumps causing higher volumetric efficiencies and Positive Displacement Pumps are better suited for higher viscosity applications.
 A Centrifugal Pump becomes very inefficient at even modest viscosity.

 The pumps behaves different considering mechanical efficiency as well.

-- Changing the system pressure or head has little or no effect on the flow rate in the Positive Displacement Pump
+- Changing the system pressure or head has little or no effect on the flow rate in a Positive Displacement Pump

-- Changing the system pressure or head has a dramatic effect on the flow rate in the Centrifugal Pump
+- Changing the system pressure or head may have a dramatic effect on the flow rate in a Centrifugal Pump

 Net Positive Suction Head - NPSH